wrporter/advent-of-code/day13/readme.md

 Beat the game by breaking all the blocks.
 What is your score after the last block is broken?

+Your puzzle answer was 16309.

+Both parts of this puzzle are complete!
+They provide two gold stars: **

+At this point, you should return to your Advent calendar and try another puzzle.

-Although it hasn't changed, you can still get your puzzle input.
+If you still want to see it, you can get your puzzle input.